-Treating a cold, healing from injury or having surgery is no fun for anyone.
-For people with diabetes, managing blood sugar is an extra concern.
+Treating a cold, healing from injury, or having surgery is no fun for anyone.
+For people with diabetes, managing blood sugar (glucose) is an extra concern.
 The stress of illness or injury can cause blood sugar to rise.
 It can also make insulin work less well.
 This can lead to serious problems, including diabetic coma.
 That’s why it’s important to know what to do when illness strikes.

-When you’re ill, check your blood glucose often.
+When you’re ill, check your blood sugar often.
 Have someone help you if you can’t do it.
 You may need to check ketones, too.
 Record the results in case you need to report them to your healthcare provider.

 You feel sleepy and can't think clearly.

 You can't eat for more than 6 hours and can't keep any food down.